 Advertising that you cannot fully control will also take place.

 Other limitations may also take place.
 It will result in a lack of critical functionality, inability to build your site the way you want, having to opt for third-party extensions to introduce the desired pieces of functionality, their possible compatibility issues, and the necessity to invest in a developer to add customization in the long run.

-How much does a course website design cost in 2020?
+How much does an online course website design cost in 2023?

 There are a variety of factors that influence the cost of web design.
 Some of them include the number of pages in your future project, style of design and its responsiveness, database integration, and CMS functionality.
 As a result, the price may range from $10,000 to more than $100,000 based on the business requirements and needs.

-How to choose a software development company to create an online course website?
+How to choose a development company to create an online course website?

 After deciding whether you are going to outsource or hire a local software development company, as well as considering the man/hour rates, make sure to get acknowledged with the company itself and its representatives.
 Start with the company portfolio, the experience in similar projects, responsiveness during the communication, and the way and level the communication is handled.